 It was my own lovely lady and she said “oh, it’s you”

 Woah!
 What a twist, what a gut punch.
 Like many great twist endings – The Sixth Sense (it was Bruce Willis the whole time), Se7en (it’s in the box!) and The Crying Game (cock and balls) – the twist is so satisfying because you don’t expect it.
 And yet, somehow, you do.

-Who would have thought that this hapless home wrecker would find love in the arms of an alcoholic exhibitionist?
+Who would have thought that this hapless home wrecker would find love in the arms of an alcoholic exhibitionist with a shapely visage?
 And what’s more, he’s already seeing her.
 The couple’s love rekindled through their appreciation of mutual deception.
 The romance of a generation.

 Bruce knew all along.

 So there we have it.
 A masterclass in story telling.
 Tell McKee to do one, and chuck the Cat in the bin – this is everything you need to know about writing in one song.
-A story about reignited love, crafted using rich characters, deceptive exposition, bold plot twists, relatable emotions, coconut milk/coconut cream and 3 parts pineapple juice.
+A story about reignited love, crafted using rich characters, deceptive exposition, bold plot twists, relatable emotions, rum, coconut milk or coconut cream and 3 parts pineapple juice.